-The most an individual who filed a claim for Social Security retirement benefits in 2018 can receive per month is:
+The most an individual who files a claim for Social Security retirement benefits in 2023 can receive per month is:

 Who is eligible for the maximum benefit?
-People who earned Social Security’s maximum taxable income — the amount of your earnings on which you pay Social Security taxes — for at least 35 years of their working lives.
-The maximum taxable income in 2018 is $128,400; the figure is adjusted annually based on changes in national wage levels, and thus the maximum benefit changes each year.
+People whose earnings equaled or exceeded Social Security’s maximum taxable income — the amount of your earnings on which you pay Social Security taxes — for at least 35 years of their working lives.
+The maximum taxable income in 2023 is $160,200.
+The figure is adjusted annually based on changes in national wage levels, and thus the maximum benefit changes each year.

 Keep in mind

 The maximum benefit is not to be confused with the maximum family benefit.
 That’s the most a family can collectively receive from Social Security (including retirement, spousal, children’s, disability or survivor benefits) on one family member’s earnings record.